-The event industry saw a massive shift last year due to the COVID-19 Pandemic with many businesses pivoting there strategies from live events to virtual events.
+The event industry saw a massive shift last year due to the covid-19 pandemic with many businesses pivoting their strategies from live events to virtual events.

 The shift we saw last year lead to a huge demand and growth of virtual events as companies looked to find ways to keep employees, clients and customers engaged without gathering them under one roof.

 Virtual events have proven themselves to be beneficial for many reasons, they have been a life line for many companies by allowing them to reach and connect with colleagues all over the globe from the safety of their own homes and have reduced the expenditures normally associated with making this possible, such as travel and accommodation costs..

 However the question on everyone’s minds is – are the benefits of virtual events enough to change the way we see events forever or are they merely just a way of making the most of a bad situation and bridging the gap until physical events can return?
 In short; are virtual events here to stay?

 As we are in the midst of our third lockdown here in the United Kingdom, there seems a light at the end of the tunnel for the first time in 12 months as vaccinations are rolled out across the country, this has seen many businesses starting to plan the return of live events and incentive travel for later this year and 2022.

 Many popular UK conference and event venues are now all booked up for 2021 and it seems 2022 is also booking up fast.

 Yet, even though live events and incentive travel start to make their welcomed return to budgets and marketing strategies, we are seeing indications that virtual events will continue to be a huge part of the event industry with more and more requests for hybrid events.